 Dividend – the payments made to shareholders of a company out of the profits of the company, the frequency and percentage of which is determined by individual companies via a dividend policy.

 Disclosure – an action where one party shares information with another party.
-In the sale of a business, disclosure of information can limit the affect of a warranty.
+In the sale of a business, disclosure of information can limit the effect of a warranty.

-Drag Along – a set of terms found in a shareholders’ agreement, which enables the majority shareholder to force the minority shareholder(s) to joint into a share sale.
+Drag Along – a set of terms found in a shareholders’ agreement, which enables the majority shareholder to force the minority shareholder(s) to participate in a share sale.

-Due Diligence – research undertaken by one party of another, often during the initial stages of a proposed asset or share purchase, to provide further detail on the company’s operating procedures/structure and financial obligations.
+Due Diligence – research undertaken by one party of another, often during the initial stages of a proposed asset or share purchase.
+The purchaser will undertake due diligence to obtain further detail on operating procedures, structure and financial/other obligations of the business or assets that they are buying.

 Duress – where a party has been forced, coerced or pressured into something against their will.

-Fiduciary Duties – duties owed mainly by directors, though shareholders can arguably be held to owe some duties, arising out of common law that are not specifically included within a particular statute.
+Fiduciary Duties – duties owed mainly by directors (although shareholders can arguably be held to owe some duties) arising out of common law that are not specifically included within a particular statute.
+Broadly these can be summarised as duties to act in the best interests of the company.

 Force Majeure – an event or proceeding which is out of a party’s hands and which prevents them from completing their part of a contract.
 These are often referred to as ‘acts of God’, and are found within most commercial contracts.